mbernardi1961/PiTubeDoc/Serial_Setup.md

 <b>Using a serial connection</b>

 There are a number of options once you have an appropriate cable made up.
+As serial ports on PCs are rare now a USB to serial adaptor can be procured.

 <b>Kermit</b> - There is a rather old version of BBC Kermit which combined with C-Kermit provides a robust and reliable system.
 Required settings;

-<em>Setup C-Kermit</em> - Direct Serial Port
+<em>Setup C-Kermit</em> - Using USB Serial Port

 set modem type none        ; There is no modem<br>
 set line /dev/ttyUSB0        ; Specify device name<br>